 - Check the consistency of the food.
 Does it look like it has melted?
 Ice cream for example, can commonly cause stomach ailments if it has the chance to melt and then bacteria to grow.
-Check the shape (especially on packaged ice creams) to see if it appears to have melted, then been re-frozen.
+Check the shape (especially on packaged ice creams) to see if it appears to have melted and morphed, then been re-frozen.

 - Check how dairy goods are served.
 Are they cold when they should be?
 Or lukewarm?